Cysharp/MemoryPack/README.md

 `[int length, values...]`

 Collection has 4byte signed interger as data count in header, `-1` represents `null`.
 Values store memorypack value for the number of length.

-String is collection(serialize as `ReadOnlySpan<char>`, in other words, UTF16).
+### String

+`(int utf16-length, utf16-value)`
+`(int ~utf8-length, int utf16-length, utf8-value)`

+String has two-form, UTF16 and UTF8.
+If first 4byte signed integer is `-1`, represents null. `0`, represents empty.
+UTF16 is same as collection(serialize as `ReadOnlySpan<char>`, utf16-value's byte count is utf16-length * 2).
+If first signed integer <= `-2`, value is encoded by UTF8. utf8-length is encoded in complement, `~utf8-length` to retrieve length.
+Next signed integer is utf16-length, it allows `-1` that represents unknown length. utf8-value store byte value for the number of utf8-length.

 ### Union